Who We Are

 At The Seasteading Institute, we believe that experiments are the source of all progress: to find something better, you have to try something new.

-But right now, there is no open space for experimenting with new societies.
+Today, there is no open space for experimenting with new societies.
 That’s why we work to enable seasteading communities — floating cities — which will allow the next generation of pioneers to peacefully test new ideas for how to live together.